 There are several established color models used in computer graphics, but the two most common are the RGB model (Red-Green-Blue) for computer display and the CMYK model (Cyan-Magenta-Yellow-Black) for printing Gonzalez and Woods (2008) has presented a detailed view about digital image processing.
 When red, green and blue light is combined it forms white.
-Thus to reduce the computational complexity the georeferenced data that exists in RGB color model is converted intoa gray scale image.
+Thus to reduce the computational complexity the georeferenced data that exists in RGB color model is converted into gray scale image.
 The range of gray scale image from black to white values can be calculated by equation (1).
 Where L is Luminance, R is RED, G is Green and B is Blue.

-L = 0.2989 R + 0.5870 G + 0.1140 B(1)
+$$L = 0.2989 R + 0.5870 G + 0.1140 B$$ (1)

-2.4 Soft Clustering Simulation Results
+2.4 Hard Clustering Simulation Results

-Fuzzy C-Means Clustering algorithm is also called as soft clustering technique.
+K-Means Clustering algorithm is also called as Hard clustering technique.
 Clustering based image segmentation is a pixel by pixel segmentation method, and it stops the process of clustering when the image is segmented into predefined number of clusters.
-The flow chart of soft clustering technique is denoted in the Figure 3.A cluster is therefore a collection of objects which are "similar" between them and are "dissimilar" to the objects belonging to other clusters J. Wood (1996) has denoted its results.
+The flow chart of hard clustering technique is denoted in the Figure 3.
+A cluster is therefore a collection of objects which are "similar" between them and are "dissimilar" to the objects belonging to other clusters J. Wood (1996) has denoted its results.
 The segmentation results of georeferenced data are shown in Figure 3.
-The input image is preprocessed and clustered into individual regionsTianand Guo (2011) has presented the advantages of clustering the soil maps and georeferenced data.
+The input image is preprocessed and clustered into individual regions Tianand Guo (2011) has presented the advantages of clustering the soil maps and georeferenced data.
 In this work georeferenced soil map is taken as input is represented in Figure 2(b).
-The soft clustering technique is initiated with cluster value 5.
-In this work Image segmentation is carried using Fuzzy C-Means Clustering algorithm.FuzzyC-Means (FCM) is a method of clustering which allows one piece of data to belong to two or more clusters.
-This method (developed by Don in 1973 and improved by Bezdek in 1981)is frequently used in pattern recognition.
-It is based on minimization of the objective function.
-Fuzzy partitioning is carried out through an iterative optimization of the objective function given with the update of membership and the cluster centers cj values.
+The Hard clustering technique is initiated with cluster value 5.
+In this work Image segmentation is carried using K-Means Clustering algorithm.
+K-Means is a method of clustering which allows one piece of data to belong to two or more clusters.
+It is based on minimization of the distance between the clusters.
+Partitioning is carried out through an iterative optimization of the mean distance between the cluster centers.

-Segmentation is the process of partitioning a digital image into multiple segments Choi et al (2011)has denoted the segmentation process.
+Segmentation is the process of partitioning a digital image into multiple segments Choi et al (2011) has denoted the segmentation process.
 The goal of segmentation is to simplify and change the representation of an image into something that is more meaningful and easier to analyze.
 In this project clustering technique is used for image segmentation of chromosomal images.
 The segmentation results are represented in Figure 4.
-The region by region segmented image are denoted in Figure 4((a),(b),(c),(d),(e) and (f)).
+The region by region segmented image are denoted in Figure 4((a),(b),(c),(d)).
+Figure 4((e)and(f)) are the segmented results of FCM.
 The segmented image is coded with specific color for understanding using Matlab commands.

-FIGURE 3 Flow chart of soft clustering
+FIGURE 3 Flow chart of hard clustering